 Think you’re going to park on the street?
 Good luck.
 This Wawa is near where the meters end, but that doesn’t help.
 In the full flush of summer, all of those free spots are taken up by renters and Shoobies.
 My tip: In season, go to McGowan’s, which is only open in the summer, and not far from the Wawa.
 It’s worth it just to see the T-shirt collection on the walls.

 1. Bala Cynwyd, Pa.

 Oh, dear Lord.
 Whiskey Tango Foxtrot.
 This parking lot is an abomination: a slip of a space with a handful of parking spots, but also just enough space for motorists to improvise, both on the lot and in paved spaces nearby owned by… who knows.
 The made-up spots are all bad: Cars and trucks park in unmarked spaces that make it almost impossible to back out of your legal space if you get one.
 Plus, there’s a telephone pole that’s greeted the trunks of many cars trying navigate out of the actual marked spaces.

 A Wawa with a lot like this couldn’t be in a worse spot: Right at the Belmont exit of 76 and the entryway in and out of Manayunk.
 One of my clients is located near this Wawa, and just gave up and decided to drink the office sludge.
 It’s a small price to pay to avoid backing into a telephone pole, or running into someone’s fist over parking rage.

 We know there are more bad Wawa lots.
-Take our poll below.
-You can also add your own nominations to the Google map at the bottom of this post.
-Just log into Google, click on the map and you'll be allowed to search for and add other locations.
+Add your own nominations to the Google map at the bottom of this post.
+Just log into Google, click on the map and you’ll be allowed to search for and add other locations.